pumbaa666/KaamelottBot/README.md

 ---

 - 2023.x.y - Versionning (2.3.0)
+- - add a Bot version.
+As a npm command (for devs) and as a discord command.

 - 2023.06.12 - Dockerization (2.2.0)
 Create a Docker version to run the app as a container instead of as a service.